jupyterhub/the-littlest-jupyterhub/docs/guides/notebook-interfaces.rst

 1. `JupyterLab <http://jupyterlab.readthedocs.io/en/stable/>`_
 2. `nteract <https://nteract.io/>`_

-Both these interfaces are also shipped with TLJH by default.
+Both these interfaces are also shipped with tljh by default.
 You can try them temporarily, or set them to be the default interface whenever you login.

 Trying alternate interface tempoarily